Introduction to planar image tracking

 Core process

-Loading and preprocessing stage:
+Loading and preprocessing phase:

-Optimization mechanism:
+Optimization mechanisms:

 Simultaneous Numberparameter, enabling one Tracker call to track multiple targets simultaneously.